WA Government Architecture Decision Records

 Benefits:

-- Comprehensive change tracking supporting ADR 007: Centralised Security Logging
+- Change tracking supports ADR 007: Centralised Security Logging

 Risks if not implemented:

-- Critical release information lost between development teams
+- Critical release information may be lost between teams

 Reference Architecture: Content Management